 Finger Injuries Prevention in Handball

-“Finger Injuries Prevention in Handball” is a title of the research work about the finger injury prevention in handball that I wrote in 2013 for the 2nd EHF Scientific Conference.
+“Finger Injuries Prevention in Handball” is the title of a research work about finger injury prevention in handball that I wrote in 2013 for the 2nd EHF Scientific Conference.

 Finger injuries are among the most common, and the most overlooked injuries in handball, ranging from simple sprains to complex fractures and dislocations.
 Understanding these injuries and implementing prevention strategies is essential for every goalkeeper and player aiming to maintain peak performance.